AndreVitorG/AndreVitorG/README.md

 ### Hi 👋!
 My name is André.
 I am a Computer Science student looking for opportunities.
 - 🔭 I’m currently working on a computer network related internship and learning a lot about computer networks and how the internet works daily.
-- 🌱 I’m currently learning Flutter to be able to build apps.
+- 🌱 I’m currently learning about DNS to be able to advance in a work related project.
 - 🤝 I’m looking for new opportunities, to learn and to gain more experience.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=AndreVitorG)